 - 1 medium zucchini (washed and ribboned with vegetable peeler)

 - 1/4 cup firm tofu (drained, pressed and cubed)

 - Toppings: peanut sauce, sriracha, crushed peanuts, cilantro

 - Whisk dressing ingredients together and taste to adjust seasonings.

-- Divide between two serving plates and top with peanut sauce, fresh cilantro, sriracha and crushed peanuts.
+- Divide between two serving plates (as original recipe is written) and top with peanut sauce, fresh cilantro, sriracha, and crushed peanuts.